gounthar/learning-2024-devops/docs/src/shell/README.md

 # This Dockerfile is used to create a custom Gitpod workspace image.
 # Gitpod is a service that provides ready-to-code development environments in the cloud.

-# The base image is gitpod/workspace-full, which includes a full development environment.
+# The base image is gitpod/workspace-python, which includes a python development environment.
-FROM gitpod/workspace-full
+FROM gitpod/workspace-python

 # Switch to the root user to have the necessary permissions for the following operations.
 USER root